-Setting aside music until the chapters that follow, it makes sense to think of noise in at least three ways, each representing an escalation from comfortable to increasingly unpleasant.
+Setting aside the unfortunate few with musical anhedonia the dislike of all music-the sections that follow define noise in at least three ways, each representing an escalation from comfortable to increasingly unpleasant.
 The first level includes the sonic microenvironment that we have grown used to and can easily accept.
 Most hotel guests tolerate the sounds of a ventilation fan which have the incidental function of masking noise from the hallway or next door.
 Others prefer the looped sounds of a waterfall from a sound machine.
 Recurring ambient noise is a reminder that our world is functioning as expected.
 In our rural home I listen for the muted hum of a water pump that comes on when it periodically recharges our domestic water supply.
 If the hum doesn't stop within a minute, I go into action looking for a water leak.
-When it does stop, all seemspardon the pun-well.
+When it does stop, all seems-pardon the pun-well.
 If it is possible to imagine, the pump's auditory signature is reassuring.
 A second order of sound calls attention to itself, either because it represents a warning or sound that is more annoying than loud.
-One often quoted study cites a Newcastle University survey that included what their subjects classified as "unpleasant" to hear, for example: a fork on a glass, fingernails on a blackboard, or a disk grinder.7 Individuals can easily generate their own lists of irritants that tend to derail their concentration.
-Apartment dwellers are especially likely to have long lists, often with construction work and a neighbor's video and audio equipment near the top.8 In a different realm, the leading nuisance for a performer in a theater or concert hall is a cell phone that was never properly silenced.
+One often quoted study cites a Newcastle University survey that included what their subjects classified as "unpleasant" to hear, for example: a fork on a glass, fingernails on a blackboard, or a disk grinder.
+Individuals can easily generate their own lists of irritants that tend to derail their concentration.
+Apartment dwellers are especially likely to have long lists, often with construction work and a neighbor's video and audio equipment near the top.
+In a different realm, the leading nuisance for a performer in a theater or concert hall is a cell phone that was never properly silenced.
 Some performers suffer in silence.
 Others have gleefully shamed the offender by grabbing the phone or stopping the performance.9